-• The teacher models the development and writing of an explanatory claim that addresses something the text has presented about the unit's issue.
-The claim is explanatory not argumentative at this point.
+• The teacher models the development and writing of an explanatory claim that addresses something the

-- Students individually develop explanatory claims about the text's presentation of the issue (a Forming EBC tool can be used). - In reading teams, students compare claims and the evidence they have found to derive and support them.
+- text has presented about the unit's issue.
+The claim is explanatory not argumentative at this point. - Students individually develop explanatory claims about the text's presentation of the issue (a Forming EBC tool can be used). - In reading teams, students compare claims and the evidence they have found to derive and support them.

 Students write a short claim-based synopsis of the text and the information it presents about the nature of the issue or problem, citing specific details and evidence to support their explanatory claim.
-[NOTE: Emphasize that at this point in the process, student claims should focus on interpreting what the text says about the nature of the issue, not on the validity of the text's perspective or position and not on articulating the student's own, stilldeveloping position.
+[NOTE: Emphasize that at this point in the process, student claims should focus on interpreting what the text says about the nature of the issue, not on the validity of the text's perspective or position and not on articulating the student's own, still-developing position.
 Those sorts of claims will come later.]

-Text Set #2 includes three texts that can be used to provide additional background information about performance-enhancing drugs in sports and why athletes and non-athletes choose to use them.
+Text Set #2 includes three texts that can be used to provide additional background information about terrorism and the events of September 11th, 2001.